 In She/Rider, Roberto Espinosa challenges gender constructs and modes of disseminating works of art.
 In collaboration with Michael Powers and Christopher Robleto-Harvey, he explores the emerging roles of women in car clubs through film.
 The male dominated world of low-riders is beginning to experience an influx of women creating cars, participating in historically all male clubs, and subverting often patriarchal Latino cultural constructs.
-Historically, women were treated as props and as objectified companions of their male partners.
-Espinosa's work features women who are challenging gender roles and redefining what it means to participate in the male dominated world of cars.
-The project also challenges typical modes of circulating the work by making it available over various platforms and technologies including social media, interactive websites and still photography.
-Experimentation and Engaging Audiences 2016 Fulcrum Fund recipients Marya Jones' ABQ Zine Fest (ABQZF), Russell Bauer's The Edible Carnival and Jane Gordon and Jen De Paolo's What Becomes all encourage audiences to directly participate in their projects foregoing exhibition spaces and publications altogether.
-ABQZF strives to redefine publications and publishing in order to include a wide range of artists and makers.
+Historically, women were treated as props and as objectified companions Experimentation and Engaging Audiences 2016 Fulcrum Fund recipients Marya Jones' ABQ Zine Fest (ABQZF), Russell Bauer's The Edible Carnival and Jane Gordon and Jen De Paolo's What Becomes all encourage audiences to directly participate in their projects foregoing exhibition spaces and publications altogether.
+ABOZF

+ABOVE: ABQ Zine Fest BELOW: Russell Bauer, The Edible Carnival RIGHT: Jane Gordon & Jen De Paolo, What Becomes in process, ceramics 12 strives to redefine publications and publishing in order to include a wide range of artists and makers.
 Zines are experimental and often include illustrations, hand drawn images or collaged material with subjects that span the personal to the political.
 In addition to expanding conceptions of art, the festival provides opportunities for the community to come together and to exchange and discuss their work with the public.
-By convening artists and audiences, festivals like the ABOZF inevitably yield further artistic exploration.
+By convening artists and audiences, festivals like the ABQZF inevitably yield further artistic exploration.
 Bauer brings research, science and cooking together as he directly engages his audiences on the streets.
-His kinetic sculpture explores how old and new technologies can spur conversation around energy, sustainability, food sources, and farming.
+His kinetic sculpture explores how old and new technologies can spur conversation around energy, sustainability food sources, and farming.
 The festive and fun project also brings people together around food and serves to further human engagement and interaction.
 Gordon, an accomplished potter, takes the ultimate risk in What Becomes by allowing the work to be shaped by the community itself.
 She collects plaster molds from around the city and invites participants to press clay into the molds and use the resulting forms to create a communal sculpture.
 These projects are examples of how Fulcrum Fund grants have supported artists to work together in new and different modes - by getting out of the studio and thinking about ways to interact with one another and the public.
 The parameters laid out by the Warhol Foundation help set the stage for a mix of experimentation, playfulness, adventure and new experiences for both the artists and their audiences.
+"Untethered artists can propel us forward, expand our imaginations, deepen consciousness and forge new forms and levels of communication."

 Local voices are essential in the process of acknowledging different perspectives.
 Participating artists are demonstrating that one of the most important ways to forge relationships and promote inclusivity is to seek out spaces and processes that are rooted in our particular time and place in New Mexico.
 The Fulcrum Fund is empowering artists to pursue exploratory processes and realize ideas that push the boundaries of their own work as well as external expectations about art.
 Untethered artists can propel us forward, expand our imaginations, deepen consciousness and forge new forms and levels of communication.
-The first two years of the Fulcrum Fund is just the beginning of a process of which Albuquerque is now a part, joining Baltimore, Chicago, Houston, Kansas City, Miami,
+The first two years of the Fulcrum Fund is just the beginning of a process of which Albuquerque is now a part, joining Baltimore, Chicago, Houston, Kansas City, Miami, Minneapolis, New Orleans, Portland (OR), Portland (ME) and San Francisco in this unprecedented opportunity.
+We thank The Andy Warhol Foundation for the Visual Arts for making possible this process of discovery that is fortifying our artists and community in significant ways.
+And we honor the spirit of Andy Warhol himself.